-This Easy Vegan Mushroom Bourguignon uses mushrooms and veggies, it has loads of flavor and it’s made in 1 Pot.
-This flavorsome Easy Vegan Mushroom Bourguignon is topped on a bed of creamy mashed potatoes with cauliflower.
+This Easy Vegan Mushroom Bourguignon uses mushrooms and veggies, it has loads of flavour and it’s made in 1 Pot.
+This flavoursome Easy Vegan Mushroom Bourguignon is topped on a bed of creamy mashed potatoes with cauliflower.

 Do let me know how you found this Easy Vegan Mushroom Bourguignon if you try it though!
 And if there was anything you tried or something that worked better…Do drop me a comment below, or you can find me/message me directly on Instagram, Pinterest, YouTube, or Facebook!
 I love seeing what my lovely readers think of my recipes!

 More Vegan Stew Recipes:

 - Mushroom Bourguignon: